phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 ```
 The `package` section contains basic project metadata and is identical to the `Cargo.toml` created by `cargo new blog_os`.
 The `lib` section specifies that we want to build a static library, i.e. a library that contains all of its dependencies.

-Now we need to place our root source file in `src/lib.rs`:
+Now we place our root source file in `src/lib.rs`:

 ```rust
 #![feature(no_std, lang_items)]